karimatwa/karimatwa/README.md

 ## Hello World 👋

-I'm a solutions consultant at Gatling, specializing in exploration and implementation of innovative tools, solutions & proof-of-concepts.
+I'm a solutions engineer at Gatling, specializing in exploration and implementation of innovative tools, solutions & proof-of-concepts.

 # Technologies & Programming Languages I Use
 - Gatling